Find out here about great candidate experience examples to make you change your current recruitment strategy.

 They do this by allowing applicants to be notified of potential positions by creating job alerts.
 So if a job seeker’s dream role isn’t available right now, they can be notified when it does come up.
 This not only speeds up the recruitment process, but this also turns out a higher quality of candidates who fit the company culture.

-On their candidate experience page they also have an interactive, multimedia experience that allows candidates to meet the team, be introduced to the company culture, learn how products were made and more through a variety of media across multiple social media platforms.
-Their content includes videos, blog posts, infographics and photos showcasing their culture to have a fun at work ethos.
+On their candidate experience page, they also have an interactive, multimedia experience that allows candidates to meet the team, introduce the company culture, learn how products were made and more through various media across multiple social media platforms.
+Their content includes videos, blog posts, infographics and photos showcasing their culture to have fun at work ethos.

-Companies who are challenging the traditional forms of interviews are doing better in creating more positive candidate experiences, resulting in fairer hiring processes and unbiased recruitment.
+Companies challenging the traditional forms of interviews are doing better in creating more positive candidate experiences, resulting in fairer hiring processes and unbiased recruitment.

 A shining example of this is Slack.

-Their recruiters for Slack go through a series of role-play with coworkers in preparation for conducting interviews.
-This is to raise awareness for how bias can arise in interviews.
+Their recruiters for Slack go through a series of role-playing with coworkers in preparation for conducting interviews.
+This is to raise awareness of how bias can arise in interviews.
 Interviewers practice interviewing techniques that ensure candidates are all treated fairly and consistently.

 All interview questions are presented around assessing candidate skills and characteristics through a structured interview process.

-McDonalds isn’t the only company using a social network for its reach to their recruiting demographic.
+McDonald’s isn’t the only company using a social network for its reach to its recruiting demographic.

 Reaching over 42,000 applications or ‘Snaplications’ in 24hours utilising the Snapchat social media platform across Saudi Arabia.

-The recruitment campaign was a hit not just for attracting candidates to the recruitment experience but also in smashing the perception that McDonalds was seen as an ‘uncool’ place to work for many youths.
+The recruitment campaign was a hit not just for attracting candidates to the recruitment experience but also for smashing the perception that McDonald’s was seen as an ‘uncool’ place to work for many youths.

-McDonalds managed to receive 1.5 years’ worth of playtime with the Snapchat lens in 24 hours.
-Making it the highest brand sentiment score in 5 years for the company.
-The slogan going viral read , ‘Snaplications, transforming the face of recruitment in under 10 seconds’.
+McDonald managed to receive 1.5 years’ worth of playtime with the Snapchat lens in 24 hours.
+Making it the highest brand sentiment score in 5 years for the company—the slogan going viral read, ‘Applications, transforming the face of recruitment in under 10 seconds.